Complaints about health and safety regulatory advice

 If you wish to challenge a formal enforcement notice that has been served on you by a Gloucester City Council inspector (i.e. an improvement notice or prohibition notice) then there is a specified legal process you must follow.
 You should be notified of this when a notice is served on you.
 You must make any appeal promptly because there are strict time limits.

-If you are being prosecuted by Gloucester City Council then you will be able to challenge the council through the courts.
+If you're being prosecuted by Gloucester City Council then you'll be able to challenge the council through the courts.
 Gloucester City Council has to provide you with certain information in advance to allow you to defend yourself.

-If you have contact with Gloucester City Council and are unhappy with the way we have dealt with you, you should let us know.
+If you have contact with Gloucester City Council and are unhappy with the way we have dealt with you, just let us know.
 We want to work with you to find a solution and will always welcome suggestions to help improve our performance.

 If an inspector has given you written advice and required you to take action to put matters right (but has not served an enforcement notice) and you disagree then in the first instance you should discuss this with them.

-If you cannot sort out the problem with the person you have been dealing with, ask them for the name of their manager.
+If you cannot sort out the problem with the person you've been dealing with, ask them for the name of their manager.
 You can then ask to speak, or if you prefer, write to them.
-They will investigate your complaint and tell you what they are going to do about it.
+They'll investigate your complaint and tell you what they are going to do about it.

 Gloucester City Council has a corporate complaints procedure for you to raise your complaint if you are not satisfied with the response to seek a resolution.

-If you are still not satisfied after raising the matter with Gloucester City Council under the corporate complaints procedure you can seek resolution by:
+If you're still not satisfied after raising the matter with Gloucester City Council under the corporate complaints procedure you can seek resolution by:

 - writing to Gloucester City Council's Managing Director; Jon McGinty